RamiB1234/mdlbeast-events-server/README.md

 This setup ensures that you can easily switch between development environments depending on your needs.

+## Additional Setup
+- The admin user credentials are pre-seeded in `Models/AppDbContext.cs`.
+Please feel free to update them before migrating the database

 ## License
 The project is released under [MIT](https://github.com/RamiB1234/mdlbeast-events-server/blob/master/LICENSE) License